 Serving Cincinnati, Cleveland, Akron, and all other Ohio cities

-From our home base in Southeast Michigan, we help families across the United States secure their children’s futures by fighting for hospital accountability.
-We’ve helped families ensure their children have resources for therapy, medical care, and accessible housing by fighting for their right to keep hospitals and medical practitioners accountable for their negligence.
-We have an extensive network of experts, researchers, and attorneys all across the United States, ensuring we have access to the latest information on birth injury law and standard of care in obstetrics and gynecology.
+From our home base near Detroit, we help families in Michigan, Ohio, and across the United States secure a future for their birth-injured children.
+We’ve helped families ensure their children have the financial means to access lifelong treatment, accessible housing, and other important resources, and we fight hard to hold hospitals and medical practitioners accountable for their negligence/medical malpractice.
+We have an extensive network of attorneys and medical experts all across the United States, which gives us access to the latest information on birth injury law and standard of care in obstetrics and gynecology.
 Ohio birth injury attorney Jesse Reiter is admitted to practice in Ohio and in the Ohio Supreme Court.

-If you live in Ohio – or anywhere else in the U.S. – we’d be happy to speak with you about the events that occurred during your prenatal care, labor and delivery to help pinpoint the cause of your child’s disabilities.
-The consultation is always complimentary, completely confidential, and risk-free – your information is safe with us, and you’ll never pay fees out-of-pocket.
-We only collect a fee if we secure a recovery for you – which means there’s no risk involved in picking up the phone and talking to us.
+If you live in Ohio – or anywhere else in the U.S. – we’d be happy to speak with you about the events that occurred during your prenatal care, labor, and delivery to help pinpoint the cause of your child’s disabilities.
+The consultation is always free and completely confidential – your information is safe with us, and you’ll never pay fees out-of-pocket.
+We only collect a fee if we win your case or obtain a settlement, which means there’s no financial risk involved in picking up the phone and talking to us.
 Our attorneys have more than a century of collective experience and the drive to keep hospitals accountable.